PHPCSStandards/PHP_CodeSniffer-website/CONTRIBUTING.md

-# Contributing to the PHP_CodeSniffer documentation
+# Contributing to the PHP_CodeSniffer Documentation

 ## Table of Contents